Summary

 • Make use of the built-in functions e.g, use len rather than counting the items in an object in a loop.

-• Use appropriate data structures e.g., append to lists rather than concatenating, use dictionaries as fast to search look-ups, cache results in dictionaries to reduce repeated calculations.
+• Use appropriate data structures e.g., append to lists rather than concatenating, use dictionaries as fast to search look-ups, cache results in dictionaries or tuples to reduce repeated calculations.

 • Make use of the standard library (optimised in C) e.g., the math module.